rieckpil/progmot/content/blog/one-year-course-release.md

 For each course chapter - I'm structuring my courses like Module -> Chapter -> Lessons - I did some initial brainstorming using a Markdown file.
 There I pointed out what techniques and recipes I want to teach.

-Next I opened my IDE and started developing the application and the corre
+Next I opened my IDE and started developing the application and the core.

 ## Selling the Course Content